-Register Default Function

-S34 (cont.)
-Bit Value Result

-5 32 Disable TX level deviation.

-6 64 Disable Pre-emphasis.

-7 128 Disable Pre-coding.

-S35 Reserved

-S36-S37 Reser ved

-S38 0 Sets an optional delay, in seconds, before a forced hang-up and clearing of the Transmit buffer when DTR drops during an ARQ call.
+Register Default Func tion S38 0 Sets an optional delay, in seconds, before a forced hang-up and clearing of the Transmit buffer when DTR drops during an ARQ call.
 This allows time for a remote modem to acknowledge receipt of all transmitted data before it is disconnected.
 The modern immediately hangs up when DTR drops.

-y applies to connections terminated by dropping DTR.
-If the modem H command, it ignores S38 and immediately hangs up.
+This option only applies to connections terminated by dropping DTR.
+If the modern receives the ATH command, it ignores S38 and immediately hangs up.
+S39-S40 Reserved S41 0 Bit-mapped register setup.

-Register Default Func ction

-S39-S40 Reserved

-S41 0 Bit-mapped register setup.
 To set registers, see instructions for S13.

-Bit Value Result

-0 1 Distinctive ring enabled.
+Bit Value Result 0 1 Distinctive ring enabled.
+1-7 2-128 Reserved

-G 42 0 -

-S42 0 Reserved